Summer Moon’s night of “Hope and Glory”

 This is a traditional “Night at the Proms” concert by the Torbay Symphony Orchestra.
 It is held in a grand marquee, with seating for 300 people.
 It is not a “Proms in the Park” style concert, so please do not bring your own picnic, drink or chairs.
 No alcohol is allowed on site other than as provided at our bar.
 You may wish to bring a car blanket, if the evening is likely to be cool – and a cushion for your seat if you wish.

 The audience enjoys stirring traditional flag waving and singing along with those old favourites, Land of Hope and Glory, Jerusalem and Rule Britannia.

-The programme will be:-
+The programme was:-